 Feeling overwhelmed?
 We’ve taken the guesswork out of your hunt with our definitive legal software list.
 This list includes most of the “big names” in LegalTech so you can compare options and find the legal software program that’s right for you.

 Clio is the world’s leading provider of cloud-based legal software, providing lawyers with low-barrier, affordable solutions to manage and grow their firms more effectively, more profitably, and with better client experiences.
 Our company has sought to reimagine how lawyers manage their firms by equipping them with the tools they need to run their firms from any device, anywhere.

-Clio has earned the most five-star reviews out of any other legal software, the approval of over 70 bar associations and law societies around the world, and a global customer base of 150,000 legal professionals.
+Clio has earned the most five-star reviews out of any other legal software, the approval of 90+ bar associations and law societies around the world, and a global user base of 150,000 legal professionals.